Sony Michel Super Bowl Player Prop Bets | Los Angeles vs. Cincinnati 2/13/2022

 Matchup vs. Cincinnati

-- In his only career matchup against the Bengals, Michel finished with 89 rushing yards, 72.5 more yards than his over/under in Sunday's game.
+- In his single career matchup against them, Michel recorded 89 rushing yards against the Bengals, 69.5 more than his over/under in Sunday's game.

-- Michel did not have a touchdown run in that contest against the Bengals.
+- The Bengals allow 102.5 yards per game on the ground, the NFL's fifth-ranked rush defense.

-- In terms of defending against the run, the Bengals are fifth in the NFL, allowing 102.5 yards per game.
+- Michel and the Rams will face off against the NFL's 14th-ranked defense in terms of rushing touchdowns conceded (15).

 Recent Performances

-- Against the 49ers in the NFC Championship game, Michel rushed 10 times for 16 yards.
+- In last week's matchup against the 49ers, Michel carried the ball 10 times for 16 yards.

-- During his last three games, Michel has 78 yards on 24 carries (26.0 ypg), with zero touchdowns.
+- Over his last three games, Michel has piled up 78 rushing yards (26.0 per game) on 24 attempts.

 Michel's Los Angeles Teammates